 If I suspect I have COVID-19 and await results from a test, can I still teach my class in-person and who should I tell?If you expect exposure and are awaiting test results, you should pivot to remote instruction and self-quarantine until advised by a medical professional that you can return to a classroom.
 If you test positive, contact tracers will be initiated to identify those who may have been exposed.
 You are encouraged to contact a supervisor to let them know that you are being tested and the result.

-A member of my household tested positive, can I still teach in-person or do I need to quarantine?If a member of your household tests positive for COVID-19, you must teach courses remotely and transition to a 14-day self-quarantine.
+A member of my household tested positive, can I still teach in-person or do I need to quarantine?If a member of your household tests positive for COVID-19, you must teach courses remotely and self-quarantine.
 If symptoms present, seek medical consultation until advised that you can return to campus.

 My child’s daycare provider/teacher tested positive.
 Can I teach my course in-person?You are only required to self-quarantine if your child becomes symptomatic.

-I’ve been notified that a student will be in self-quarantine for 14 days.
+I’ve been notified that a student will be in self-quarantine.
 Can I inform other students in the class about the quarantine?No, instructors should never disclose a student’s protected health information to any third party unless the student authorizes it in writing or permits the disclosure.
 Individuals in quarantine may or may not develop COVID-19.
 Should an individual test positive, contact tracers will identify and notify persons who may be at risk based on interactions.